celador/ForceCode/README.md

 * Intellisense code completion (in progress)
 * Implement checkpoints in the editor
 * Integrate with Yo Force to provide scaffolding of files.

+## Change Log

+* 0.5.23
+  - Reorder "Create Class" command options to make Custom the default option
+  - Change "Get Logs" behavior to not create an "untitled" log file